Table of Content

 • Replacement

-When users switch from paying for certificates to creating their own Public Key Infrastructures (PKIs) and CAs, the certificate is replaced.
-This is rarely done, as it is much easier to just renew a certificate from the original provider rather than replace that certificate.
+The certificate is replaced when users switch from paying for certificates to creating their own Public Key Infrastructures (PKIs) and CAs.
+This is rarely done, as renewing a certificate from the original provider is much easier than replacing it.

 Protection of each phase of the Lifecycle